GRACeFUL-project/haskelzinc/README.md

      - choco_parser [https://oss.sonatype.org/content/repositories/releases/org/choco-solver/choco-parsers/3.3.3/]
      - ANTLR >4.5.2 java runtime binaries [http://www.antlr.org/download.html]

-== INSTALLATION ==
+# INSTALLATION

-  This library is available in hackage.
-Either download the source code and compile with runhaskell or install the package with cabal.
+  This library will be soon available in hackage.

-== USAGE ==
+## USAGE

   1. Create a directory called "HZconf" in the directory of your Haskell code that calls testModel or iTestModel.
   2. In HZconf create a text file "conf.txt".